oselimi/mentorship/ruby/exercises/README.md

 # Instructions

-With the help of course, you will do the incredibly simple things that all programmers need to do to learn a language:
+With the help of this course, you will do the incredibly simple things that all programmers need to do to learn a language:

 1. Go through each exercise.
 2. Type in each sample exactly.